ljavorsk/mariadb-galera-operator/README.md

 ## Application
 ### How to run it?
 #### Starting the operator ####
 You need to have an OpenShift/Kubernetes cluster running and connected.
-For example, in a local enviroment, you can create a cluster using the ``minikube`` tool.
+For example, in a local environment, you can create a cluster using the ``minikube`` tool.

 When the cluster is ready and connected, just execute ``make deploy`` which deploys the operator to the cluster.
 The last step is to create the CRD, which the operator watches and uses as a reference when it comes to managing resources in the cluster.
 This can be done by executing ``oc apply -f config/samples/_v1alpha1_mariadbgalera.yaml`` in the root directory of this repository.

-The operator can be running localy as well.
-This can be achieved executing ``make install run`` command.
-Operator than uses the ``~/.kube/config`` configuration file to communicate with the cluster, so it has to be configured before.
+The operator can be running locally as well.
+This can be achieved by executing ``make install run`` command.
+The operator then uses the ``~/.kube/config`` configuration file to communicate with the cluster, so it has to be configured before.

 #### Defining the desired state of the application ####
 The desired state of the application is defined in the watched CRD.
 This CRD can be created from the sample located in ``config/samples/_v1alpha1_mariadbgalera.yaml`` file.
-Administrator can edit the number of desired nodes in the cluster by editing the **size** variable.
+The administrator can edit the number of desired nodes in the cluster by editing the **size** variable.
-Also the number of Galera Arbitrator instances can be defined in the CRD editing the **garbdsize** variable.
+Also, the number of Galera Arbitrator instances can be defined in the CRD editing the **garbdsize** variable.

-Imidiatelly after something change in the CRD, the operator picks up the changes and manage the resources in the cluster until the cluster matches the desired state.
+Immediately after something change in the CRD, the operator picks up the changes and manage the resources in the cluster until the cluster matches the desired state.

+#### Stopping the operator ####
+To stop and delete the operator from the cluster, execute the ``make undeploy`` command.

 ### Used applications versions
 The operator was tested and ran with these versions of used applications: